HackGT/yac/README.md

 ## How to Log:

 - Send a POST request to `/log/interaction` to log an interaction
+  - Note: This will be deployed to log.2021.hack.gt (as of now at least)
 - Requests should be signed with `ADMIN_SECRET` set as Bearer Token
 - Params for loginteraction:
   - uuid: user's Ground Truth UserID